 With so much choice of where to head as dusk approaches, you can’t help but wonder where to find the best sunset spot in Lisbon.
 Our team at Siesta Campers has years of experience in exploring Lisbon and the surrounding areas by campervan.
 We have narrowed a potentially extensive list into our very favourite picks to ensure that your campervan hire from Lisbon and the resulting hunt for the most epic sunset spots are a success.
 Driving around the city of Lisbon can be a bit tricky due to the narrow streets and elevation changes.
 For this reason our recommendations for Lisbon sunset spots are locations that are not only beautiful, but they're accessible with a larger vehicle such as a campervan.
 Not only that, if you're planning on spending a few days in the city, these are some of the only locations to offer free parking in Lisbon.

 1 – Belém

-Whether your time in Lisbon is a flying visit or a more relaxed break, a trip to Belém is time well spent.
+Whether your time in Lisbon is a flying visit or a more relaxed break, a sunset session in Belém is a must.